 1710 Birchmont Dr. NE, Bemidji, MN 56601

 Nestled along the shore of Lake Bemidji, it’s the perfect place to have a meal and enjoy the beauty of the lake.
-If you’re looking for a little more than just relaxation, there’s a playground, plenty of trails, and even a small beach for swimming!
+If you’re looking for more than just relaxation, there’s a playground, plenty of trails, and even a small beach for swimming!

 11. Shop at Bemidji Woolen Mills